canonical/vault-k8s-operator/CONTRIBUTING.md

 Shared code used by both the Vault machine and K8s charms is defined in `vault-package`.
 This code is vendored into both charms so that `charmcraft pack` can run in each directory without any additional information.
 Vendored code **must** be in sync to merge to `main`.

-Vendored code is syncronised into a charm when running any of its `tox` commands.
+Vendored code is updated for a charm when running any of its `tox` commands.
 When editing shared code, it is best practice to run `tox` for both charms to ensure the changes work for both charms.
 However, you can also manually vendor the shared code by running the following command in the `k8s/` and `machine/` directories:

 ```shell
 make vendor-shared-code